sudar-coder321/MicrosoftGraphAPI_Prototype_App/README.md

 # AzuregraphAPI

-This Web app built for TVS Supply Chain Solutions Ltd , fetches data from microsoft graph endpoint and displays it in a tabular format
+This Web app built for TVS Supply Chain Solutions Ltd , fetches data from Microsoft Graph service endpoint and displays it in a tabular format

 Disclaimer :diamonds: :- There is a significant part of this project which has not been uploaded due to company confidentiality guidelines